department-of-veterans-affairs/vets-website/va-gov/pages/disability/upload-supporting-evidence.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-Upload any information or evidence as soon as you can.
+Upload your evidence as soon as you can.

 You can continue uploading documents for up to one year from the date we receive your claim.
 But, if you don’t provide any evidence or give us the information we need to help you get evidence within 30 days, we may make a decision on your claim earlier.